gasparian/lsh-search-go/README.md

 <p align="center"> <img src="https://github.com/gasparian/lsh-search-go/blob/master/pics/biased.jpg" height=400/> </p>

 I prefer to use simple rules while tuning the algorithm:
-  - more planes permutations you create --> more space you use, but more accurate the model could become;
+  - more planes permutations you create --> more space you use, more time for creating search index you need, but more accurate the model could become;
   - more planes you generate --> more "buckets" with less points you get --> search becomes faster, but can be less accurate (more false negative errors, potentially);
   - larger distance threshold you make --> more "candidate" points you will have during the search phase, so you can satisfy the "max. nearest neighbors" condition faster, but decrease accuracy.